Terms of Reference

 - a strong record of mentorship to new faculty.

-Nominations or applications for a John Lewis Paton Distinguished University Professorship should consist of the following documents:
+Nominations for a John Lewis Paton Distinguished University Professorship should consist of the following documents:

 2. A letter from the nominator detailing the exceptional nature of the nominee's contributions and the significance of those contributions to teaching and learning, research and public engagement.
 This letter should include specific examples regarding the quality and impact of the candidate’s work.